vannya/vannya-mern-app/README.md

 + If you find no related issue, create a new one.
 + Include all details you can ( operative system, environment, interpreter version, etc.. ).
 + Include the error log.
-+ Remember to check the discussion and update if there changes.
++ Remember to check the discussion and update if there are changes.

 ### Contributing